Second Swedish Crusade: Church reaction and reorganization

 Probably in an effort to prevent other parties from getting involved in the conflict, Pope Innocent IV took Finland under his special protection in August 1249 but without mentioning Sweden in any way.
 The bishop of Finland, Thomas, probably a Dominican friar, had resigned already in 1245 and died three years later in a Dominican convent in Gotland.
 The seat being vacant, the diocese had probably been under the direct command of the papal legate, William of Modena, whose last orders to Finnish priests were given in June 1248.

 Bero was eventually appointed as the new bishop in 1248/9, presumably soon after William's visit to Sweden for an important church meeting at Skänninge that ended on 1 March 1248.
 The so-called "Palmsköld booklet" from 1448 noted that it was Bero who gave the Finns' tax to the Swedish king.
 Bero came directly from the Swedish court, like his two successors.
 It seems that Swedish bishops also held all secular power in Finland until the 1280s, when the position of the Duke of Finland was established.

 In 1249, the situation was also seen clear enough to establish the first monastery in Finland, a Dominican convent.
 The convent was next to the bishop's fortification in Koroinen until the end of the century.

 Swedish succession

-Eric's Chronicle tells of how, as an unexpected side effect, the expedition seems to have cost Birger the Swedish crown.
-When King Eric died in 1250, Birger was absent from Sweden.
+Erik's Chronicle tells of how, as an unexpected side effect, the expedition seems to have cost Birger the Swedish crown.
+When King Erik died in 1250, Birger was absent from Sweden.
 The Swedish lords, led by Joar Blå, selected Birger's underaged son Valdemar as the new king, instead of the powerful jarl himself.